 Though it doesn't offer the same storage options as a full-circle shelf does, it gives easy access to kitchen items stored in your hard-to-reach L-shaped corner cabinet.

 The D-shaped lazy Susan design resembles the letter D. It has one rounded side while being flat on the other end, making it perfect for a pantry cabinet.
+The flat back allows the cabinet door to close seamlessly while still offering generous storage capacity.

-Materials for Lazy Susans
+What Materials Are Used for Lazy Susans?

-With this in mind, there are several different Lazy Susan materials you can opt for.
+With this in mind, there are several different Lazy Susan materials you can opt for:

 Source: Vauth Segal